The Esoteric Tantra Course with Mahasiddha Yoga

 - Benefits of studying and practicing Tantra are vast and include inner peace, self-confidence, enthusiasm for life, greater understanding of self, an accelerated spiritual path, a contented state of happiness and a welcome sense of community.

-- No need to bring a yoga mat, cushion or blanket.
-All are provided.
+- You’ll need a yoga mat, and perhaps a cushion or a blanket

 - Wear comfortable clothing that you can easily move around in

 - Try not to eat a heavy meal within 2.5 hours of starting

 - Have some paper and pen to take notes

 - It is composed of two roots, “Tan” which is related to tension but also to intensity, and expansion.
 And “Tra”- meaning tool but also related to the root transcend.